Finer Points

 Herewith, more details:

-(9) The Lift Hand movement (this is what The Dao of Taijiquan calls it) proceeds from the end of Single Whip Left.
+The Dao of Taijiquan calls it) proceeds from the end of Single Whip Left.
 By virtue of doing Single Whip Left (see earlier post), one's body has rotated counterclockwise from facing, earlier, toward 3 o'clock in Front Bow Stance Right (with hands in Push position).
 Now, at the end of Single Whip Left, one is facing toward 9 o'clock, the left hand has been pushed forward, palm out at shoulder height.
 The "hooked" right hand is out to the side (aimed toward 12 o'clock) at the same height.
 The weight is forward on the left leg, with the right leg trailing and the right foot angled toward 10:30 (i.e., at a 45° angle to the left foot's 9 o'clock orientation).

-to Step Out
+Lift Hand, About to Step Out

 Now the torso, head, left hand/arm, and left foot (toe lifted, heel down) rotate clockwise to about 10:30 as the weight comes back briefly over the right leg.
 The right hand/arm follows the rotating shoulders and points to 1:30.